-Author: Miss Natalie Jones (SENDCo) Link: Mrs Gabriella Tiley Approved by: Full Governing Board Approved on: Autumn 2021 Review Date: Autumn 2022 Other relevant policies: Equalities, Managing Behaviour, Safeguarding and Child Protection, Medical conditions
+Link Governor: Approved by FGB: Review Cycle: Next Review Due: Other relevant policies: Natalie Guoite (SENDCo) & Paula Freckleton (Pastoral Lead) Gabriella Tiley 19th October 2022 Annually October 2023 Equalities, Managing Behaviour, Safeguarding and Child Protection, Medical conditions

 Catholicity

 Our ethos is one, which nurtures education through the recognition and celebration of all children's experiences and achievements, whatever the context.
 Each child is an individual and deserves to be respected and valued as such.
 Every child is unique and made in the likeness of God.
 Every child should succeed at their own level and be praised for this success.